Juan321654/heroku_sequelize_postgres_sqlite_sample/README.md

 **OR just use SQLite**

+- if the `sqlite.db` was uploaded already there is no need to run any `npx sequelize-cli` commands
+- you only have to do until step `7`
-follow up to step 8, and using the heroku bash terminal run `npx sequelize-cli db:migrate`, dont forget to change the config file to
+- dont forget to change the config file to

 ```
 {
   "development": {